fqassem/gbemulator/README.md

 Each of these values is an opcode that can be translated [here](http://pastraiser.com/cpu/gameboy/gameboy_opcodes.html) to get the actual operations the CPU is doing.
 The full disassembly can be found (with comments) [here](https://gist.github.com/drhelius/6063288).

-Let's also define the video RAM.
-Because the video ram can be thought of as an array of memory, we'll simply define it as an array member on the MMU class.
+Let's also define the video RAM and zero page RAM.
+Because they can be thought of as an array of memory, we'll simply define it as an array member on the MMU class.
 We'll import and initialize the BIOS as well.

 ```
 import defaultBios from './bios';

 class MMU {
     vram = [];
+    zeroPage = [];
     bios = defaultBios;
     ...
 }
 ```

-Finally, we'll drop in the BIOS and video ram into their proper locations into the MMU.
-Now, the memory architecture is, believe it or not, complete.
-This is all we need to create a barebones Gameboy memory implementation.
+Finally, we'll drop in the BIOS, video RAM, and zero page RAM into their proper locations into the MMU.
+Before we move to the processor, we'll need to implement the memory structure of the hardware IO memory section (addresses 0xFF00 - 0xFF7F).
+The BIOS depends on this section to work correctly, so let's create it beforehand.

+## Hardware I/0
+The first part of the hardware I/O we need to implement is the GPU.

+### GPU

 ## Processor
 The GameBoy processor is a modified Zilog Z80.
 It contains a number of byte and word registers.
 We'll go over the basics here.
 For a more detailed description, visit this [link](http://gameboy.mongenel.com/dmg/lesson1.html).